 These are unavoidable costs, but the good thing is that they vary widely from state to state.
 You can always change your domicile state to one that is cheaper.
 We changed our domicile from California to Florida.

 Sooner or later, you’ll need to do some upkeep on your RV or tow vehicle – whether it be new tires, mechanical work, or changing the filters.
-Newer RVs will likely need less work on them than older ones, and the need for new tires depends on your mileage.
+Newer RVs, like a Happier Camper, will likely need less work on them than older ones, and the need for new tires depends on your mileage.
 This is a cost that will vary from one person to another.
-Just don’t forget to factor maintenance it in.
-Find Camping World Service Centers near you throughout the country.
+Just don’t forget to factor maintenance in.
+Find Camping World Service Centers near you throughout the country to help you service your RV.

 You might think you can get away without this cost, but sooner or later, you may need to pay for roadside assistance.
 Some insurance policies include breakdown cover, so see if you can work this into your policy.
 We recently had to call roadside assistance to help with a tire change and that cost us almost $500.
 Our tire blew out on the freeway and we were not in the position to change it ourselves so we didn’t have much of a choice here.
-A Good Sam Roadside Assistance Plan can help you get out of unfortunate breakdown situations.
+A Good Sam Roadside Assistance Plan can help you get out of unfortunate breakdown situations, and is designed to accommodate RV tows and breakdowns.

 When you’re on a site with a hookup, save on your propane costs by using electricity for space heating/cooling, cooking, and water heating.
 Use the campsite showers to reduce your propane usage even further.
 Your propane costs will vary according to the weather (you’ll need more heating in winter or cold climates), and how much you cook.
 Save 15 percent on propane at Camping World and Gander RV with a Good Sam Membership.